Gene Ammons

 Ten records covering the first three years of Ammons's prison-release comeback.
 The Boss Is Back!, Brother Jug!, The Black Cat!, the long sequence of Prestige dates with Idris Muhammad and Buster Williams, and the records that re-established him as one of the best-selling soul-jazz tenors of the early 1970s.

-Eight records covering Ammons's final years and the posthumous archival releases drawn from his last sessions.
-Big Bad Jug, the Sonny Stitt reunion God Bless Jug and Sonny, the Montreux date with Dexter Gordon, and the late Prestige releases that appeared after his death in 1974.
+Ten records covering Ammons's final years and the posthumous archival releases.
+Big Bad Jug, the Sonny Stitt reunion God Bless Jug and Sonny, the Montreux date with Dexter Gordon, the Åhus festival set on Enja, and the vault session Blue Groove.